-Claimant alleges that he was a five-year-old U.S. citizen living in Kuwait with his family when Iraq invaded the country on August 2, 1990.
-He asserts that, beginning with the invasion and for about ten days thereafter, he and his family were forced to hide in their residence or in the home of a relative in constant fear of being captured by Iraqi authorities.
-He further claims that during this entire period, the Iraqi government in effect forcibly prevented him (and other U.S. nationals) from leaving Kuwait and/or Iraq and did so with the express purpose of compelling the United States government to acquiesce to certain Iraqi government demands.
-On August 9, 1990, Claimant and his family drove towards Saudi Arabia in a car that was part of a convoy of vehicles carrying, among others, U.S. nationals seeking to escape from Kuwait.
-After spending several hours traveling through the Kuwaiti desert, Claimant and his family crossed the Kuwaiti-Saudi Arabian border on August 11, 1990.
+Claimant alleges that he was a six-year-old United States citizen living in Kuwait with his family when Iraq invaded the country on August 2, 1990.
+He asserts that, beginning with the invasion and for six weeks thereafter, he and his family were forced to hide in their apartment in Kuwait in constant fear of being captured by Iraqi authorities.
+He further claims that during this entire period, the Iraqi government in effect forcibly prevented him (and other U.S. nationals) from leaving Kuwait and/or Iraq and did so with the express purpose of compelling the United States government to acquiesce to certain

+Iraqi government demands.
+After the Iraqi government authorized female and minor nationals to leave, Claimant flew out of Kuwait (via Baghdad, Iraq) on September 12, 1990.

-Although Claimant was not among them, many of the U.S. nationals in Iraq and Kuwait at the time of the 1990-91 Iraqi occupation of Kuwait sued Iraq (and others) in federal court for, among other things, hostage-taking.
-Those cases were pending when, in September 2010, the United States and Iraq concluded an en bloc (lump-sum) settlement agreement.
-The Agreement, which entered into force in May 2011, covered a number of personal injury claims of U.S. nationals arising from acts of the former Iraqi regime occurring prior to October 7, 2004, including claims of personal injury caused by hostage-taking.
-Exercising its authority to distribute money from the settlement funds, the U.S. Department of State provided compensation to numerous individuals whose claims were covered by the Agreement, including some whom Iraq had allegedly taken hostage or unlawfully detained following Iraq's 1990 invasion of Kuwait.
+Although Claimant was not among them, many of the U.S. nationals in Iraq and Kuwait at the time of the 1990-91 Iraqi occupation of Kuwait sued Iraq (and others) in federal court for, among other things, hostage-taking.1 Those cases were pending when, in September 2010, the United States and Iraq concluded an en bloc (lump-sum) settlement agreement.2 The Agreement, which entered into force in May 2011, covered a number of personal injury claims of U.S. nationals arising from acts of the former Iraqi regime occurring prior to October 7, 2004, including claims of personal injury caused by hostage-taking.3 Exercising its authority to distribute money from the settlement funds, the U.S. Department of State provided compensation to numerous individuals whose claims were covered by the Agreement, including some whom Iraq had allegedly taken hostage or unlawfully detained following Iraq's 1990 invasion of Kuwait.

-Under the International Claims Settlement Act of 1949 ("ICSA"), the Secretary of State has statutory authority to refer "a category of claims against a foreign government" to this Commission.4 The Secretary has delegated that authority to the State Department's Legal Adviser, who, by letter dated October 7, 2014, referred three categories of claims to this Commission for adjudication and certification.5 This was the
+Under the International Claims Settlement Act of 1949 ("ICSA"), the Secretary of State has statutory authority to refer "a category of claims against a foreign government" to this Commission.4 The Secretary has delegated that authority to the State Department's Legal Adviser, who, by letter dated October 7, 2014, referred three